Clarke Schools for Hearing and Speech: Media

-In 2007, Clarke School was featured in the PBS documentary, "Through Deaf Eyes" produced by Larry Hott.
+In 2007, Clarke School was featured in the PBS documentary Through Deaf Eyes produced by Larry Hott.
 The documentary depicted deafness and Deaf culture in the United States and the choices parents face between sign language and oral language.

+Abuse

+Clarke School admitted and apologized for the extreme abuse carried out against Deaf students back when the school had a residential program.
+Molestations were reported, Jewish students were forced to attend church, and teachers used methods of corporal punishment that were considered extreme even by the standards of the time on students whose speech did not satisfy their hearing teachers.
+Clarke School has since apologized for the abuse.